 Background

 A mobile phone and a tablet employ 1080p and over 1080p display, while a C-MOS camera sensor provides from 1080p to 2160p resolution.
 High definition and ultra-high definition video can be consumed easily.
 A camera frame rate also becomes higher like 120fps/150fps.
 In the future, 5G network may include high bandwidth and low latency characteristics.
+In this contribution, 5G network covers from equipment to equipment communication without the internet in Figure 1.
+It means end-to-end communication is realized on the managed mobile network.